fusioncharts/dev_centre_docs/chart-guide/chart-configurations/legend.md

 * Set the value of the `legendShadow` attribute to `1`, to display legend shadow.

-* If you have too many items on the legend, it will automatically display a scroll bar.
+* If you have too many items in the legend, it will automatically display a scroll bar.
 Specify the background color of the scroll bar using the `legendScrollBgColor` attribute, which accepts hex codes.

 * Specify the horizontal alignment of the legend caption with the `legendCaptionAlignment` attribute, which accepts the values `left`, `center`, and `right`.